navaehsan/gene_expression_prediction_1/README.md

 predicting gene expression using allelic fold change

-# AFC_Whole_Blood.txt
+# aFC_Whole_Blood.txt
+This is a tab delimited file.
 In this file for each variant in columnn "variant_id" we have the following information:

 gene_id : gene associated to that variant